earnestt1234/seedir/seedir/gettingstarted.md

 ```

-As `seedir.realdir.seedir()`, uses recursion, these arguments can hedge the traversal of deep, complicated folders.
+As `seedir.realdir.seedir()` uses recursion, these arguments can hedge the traversal of deep, complicated folders.

 When limiting the tree, using the `beyond` argument can be helpful to show what is being cut.
 The special value `'content'` shows the number of folders and files: